armando555/arquitectura-avanzadas/README.md

 - All models will be defined under the app.custom_models module, and must be imported in app.models file.
 - All views will be defined under the app.custom_views module, and must be imported and registered in the app.views.file.

+# Explanation

+Basically this repo has 3 directories: bicicletas, renting and ops.

+- Bicicletas is the folder app for the CRUD of the bicycles the basic operations
+- Renting is the folder app for the renting bicycle with a date from and date to.
+Here I expose the route /map with the MAP with https://leafletjs.com/ for rendering markers.
+Also, I consume an Bicicletas GET API for getting the latitude and longitude for every bicycle that is rented.
+- Ops is the folder with the manifest for the Kubernetes deployment

 ## Installation
 ### Install virtualenv
 Run